 9. Madinat Jumeirah, Umm Suqeim

-For an injection of boundary-pushing art pass by ToDA (Theatre of Digital Art).
-Discover historic masterpieces and contemporary art offerings as you’ve never seen them.
-At ToDA technology and art fuse.
+Experience an infusion of boundary-pushing art at ToDA (Theatre of Digital Art), where technology and art seamlessly merge.
+Explore historic masterpieces and contemporary art offerings like never before.

 Tip: For striking Burj Al Arab views from your sun lounger, make a reservation at Summersalt beach club at Jumeirah Al Naseem hotel or sit down for shisha at Shimmers in Mina A’ Salam.

 Ski Dubai, located inside the Mall of the Emirates, is an indoor ski resort that offers a unique experience in the heart of Dubai.
 With five slopes of varying difficulty levels, Ski Dubai caters to all skill levels, from beginners to advanced skiers and snowboarders.
 You can enjoy the thrill of skiing and snowboarding in the midst of a desert environment.
 Ski Dubai also features Family Activities in Dubai such as a penguin encounter, where visitors can interact with live penguins in a snow-filled setting.
 Additionally, the venue offers a variety of dining options and a snow park for children to enjoy.
 Whether you are a seasoned skier or just looking for a fun and unique experience, Ski Dubai is a must-visit attraction in Dubai.